Green City - Reykjavik

 Iceland is home to glaciers, glacial rivers, volcanoes (mostly dormant, and some active), hot springs, geysers, and underwater volcanoes.
 This region of the mid-Atlantic ridge has frequent active seismic activity to this day.
 This does present Reykjavik with unique opportunities to create renewable energy from the abundant natural geothermal and hydroelectric resources on and surrounding Iceland.

 Here are the Green City Solutions Reykjavik best exemplifies:

 - Renewable Energy - Reykjavik produces enough renewable energy to supply power to all of the residents of the city in a clean, environmentally friendly, and cost-effective manner.
 Hydropower is prominent in Reykjavik's energy mix, as far as the energy to produce electricity (75% of Reykjavik's electricity is hydroelectricity sourced from hydroelectric dams built on glacial rivers, and the rest of Reykjavik's electricity is sourced mostly from geothermal power plants, although other sources of renewable energy are also used).

-- Most of the renewable energy for heating of buildings produced in Reykjavik is geothermal energy, making use of Iceland's abundant hot springs, geysers, and other sources of heat and steam that are created from underground thermal activity.
-Volcanoes produce magma which heats rocks and underground aquifers.
+- Most of the renewable energy for heating of buildings produced in Reykjavik is geothermal energy, making use of Iceland's abundant hot springs, geysers.
+These sources, as well as other sources of heat and steam, are created from widespread underground thermal activity throughout Iceland.
+Icelandic volcanoes produce magma, which heats rocks and underground aquifers.
 This hot water is then released through hot springs, geysers, steam vents, underwater hydrothermal vents, and mud pots.
 These natural formations become sources of geothermal energy for the city.

 - Renewable energy production also presents a great boost to the local economy of Reykjavik.